xlliu7/xlliu7/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am Xiaolong, a PhD student in Huazhong University of Science and Technology (HUST), supervised by Professor [Xiang Bai](https://scholar.google.com/citations?user=UeltiQ4AAAAJ).
-My research focuses on video action recognition.
+I am Xiaolong.
+I receive the PhD degree from Huazhong University of Science and Technology (HUST), where I was supervised by Professor [Xiang Bai](https://scholar.google.com/citations?user=UeltiQ4AAAAJ).
+My research interest lies in computer vision, with a special focus on video action recognition.

-**Email**: 1) brucelio at outlook dot com (Preferred)  2) liuxl at hust dot edu dot cn
+**Email**: 1) brucelio at outlook dot com (Preferred)  2) liuxl at hust dot edu dot cn (I have graduated, this email account will be deactivated.)

 **Homepage**: https://xlliu7.github.io/